 The Bottom Line

-Your mid-level registered nurse resume should show what you've accomplished, not just what you've done.
-Focus on impact, use numbers, and keep it clean and ATS-friendly.
+Your resume is your first impression.
+Make sure it tells the story of a mid-level registered nurse who delivers results and communicates clearly.
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $75,000 - $105,000 | Job Outlook: Growing 6% through 2030